hensby/Insticator_demo/README.md

 ## Install and Run
 Install H2 database and set username = 'sa' and password = ''.
 The table and data structure will be created automatically.

+Install Java 1.8 and import the project by using Maven.

+Run "DemoApplication.java"

 ## Missing Requirements:
 1) Add a Type attribute in Questions Class.
 Easy to front-end developers to figure out the question type.